Zoe34/time-travel/README.md

 After winning and losing the game automatically restarts.

 ## User stories:
+- As a new user I would like to operate using simple words and make decisions within the game.
+- I would like to quickly understand how the game works when starting it.
+- I would like to receive confirmation of my choices whenever I decide about the course of the game.
+- I would like to play the game in the form of an interactive story, which contains a timeline and a plot.

 ## Features
 There is one main page from which the game operates and allows the user to submit their responses